 ERBA Sea Kayaking.
 In 1994, Tom and two friends started Essex River Basin Adventures (ERBA), a sea kayak outfitting company, which is also located in Essex.
 After three successful seasons of guided tours, lessons and sales, ERBA was said to be the largest sea kayak outfitter on the East Coast.
 Tom sold his interest in ERBA to his partner in 1997, though he still loves to go kayaking.
 Give Ozzie and Sandy at ERBA a call if you are thinking of going sea kayaking.

-Kay currently serves on the Board of Directors of the Seaport Gloucester, Gloucester’s Destination Marketing Organization.
-She served for several years as a member of the City of Gloucester Tourism Commission.
-She was on the Board of Trustees of the Essex National Heritage Commission and the Board of Directors of the North of Boston Convention and Visitors Bureau.
+Kay served on the Board of Directors of Discover Gloucester, Gloucester’s Destination Marketing Organization, the City of Gloucester Tourism Commission, the Essex National Heritage Commission, and the Board of Directors of the North of Boston Convention and Visitors Bureau.
 All of these organizations work to bring visitors to the North of Boston region and to promote the area’s rich history.

-Tom and Kay’s other son, Brian, is 36 and the computer whiz in the family.
-Brian can take credit for creating the letterhead, business cards, redesigning the brochure, creating our first website, and assisting in all facets of the marketing of the Lannon.
+Brian, is 37 and the computer whiz in the family.
+Brian can take credit for creating the letterhead, redesigning the brochure, creating our first website, and assisting in all facets of the marketing of the Lannon.
 When he’s not using the computer, Brian likes to ski, sail, swing dance, travel, read, cook, and spend time with his family and friends.
 As a teenager, Brian had a lot of fun racing Star boats out of Sandy Bay Yacht Club in Rockport during the summer.
 Brian graduated from St. John’s Prep in Danvers in May, 1998, where he was voted “most likely to be the first millionaire” by his classmates.
 He graduated summa cum laude in May, 2002 from Babson College, where he was a Presidential Scholar.
 At graduation, Brian received the Roger Babson award, the most prestigious award given by Babson College.
 It is given to the senior who has most excelled in scholarship, co-curricular activities, and leadership.
 Brian spent part of one summer in London, where he studied at the London School of Economics and interned at a London business.
 He spent his second semester Junior year in Australia, where he did some scuba diving, sailing, and (maybe) studying at the University of New South Wales in Sydney.
 After graduation, he spent two months in Berlin.